bananaslinux/wishlist/README.md

 mysql-server
 php

+make sure you have wishlist.sql and index.php + wishlist.php in your ~dir before running autoinstallcode.

 run autoinstallcode
-copy index.php and wishlist.php to /var/www/html

 type in browser localhost/index.php